image-source-control/image-source-control/readme.txt

 == Changelog ==

-= untagged =
+= 2.17.1 =

 - Improvement: create a unique name for the log file
-- Improvement: always show the overlay caption in the bottom left in the lightbox (added in WordPress 6.4) to prevent it from not showing at all in some cases
+- Improvement: show the overlay caption in the bottom left in the lightbox (added in WordPress 6.4) where the current position doesn’t show up

 = 2.17.0 =